-Report Number PLAN2020-031

-Meeting Date: Public Meeting August 12, 2020

-Title: An application to amend the Township of Mariposa Zoning By-law 94-07

-Description: To change the Extractive Industrial (M3) Zone to an Extractive Industrial Exception (M3-) Zone to permit a quarry operation on the subject land in addition to the existing permitted sand and gravel pit operation and to request a recyclables storage area as a permitted use, on Part Lot 10, Concession 12, geographic Township of Mariposa, 1095 White Rock Road (Bedard Sand and Gravel Limited)
+Report Number: PLAN2021-010 Meeting Date: March 10, 2021 Title: Amend the Mariposa Zoning By-law 94-07 at 1095 White Rock Road - Bedard Sand and Gravel Limited Description: To change the Extractive Industrial (M3) Zone to an Extractive Industrial Exception (M3-) Zone to permit a quarry operation on the subject land in addition to the existing permitted sand and gravel pit operation and to request a recyclables storage area as a permitted use.
+Type of Report: Regular Meeting Author and Title: Mark LaHay, Planner II, MCIP, RPP.
+Recommendation(s): That Report PLAN2021-010, respecting Part Lot 10, Concession 12, Geographic Township of Mariposa, Bedard Sand and Gravel Limited - Application D06-2020-004, be received; That a Zoning By-law, respecting application D06-2020-004, substantially in the form attached as Appendix and C to Report PLAN2021-010 be approved for adoption by Council; • Clerk be authorized to execute any documents and agreements aval of this application.
+Department Head:

-Ward Number: 4 - Mariposa

-Author and Title: Mark LaHay, Planner II